pft/sl-apckey25mk2/readme.md

 ![shifting the loops](https://github.com/user-attachments/assets/19b98756-5793-4c90-854d-6602b370aa8b)

+`[Shift + <a row's soft key>]`:

+Sets the selected loop in SooperLooper.
+The selected loop is what is used in Level mode 2, and also often a target of other controllers (such as a single pedal).

+The softkey of the selected loop will be lit green.
+When the mode is active targeting the selected loop, such as Levels Mode 2, the softkey will pulsate in green.

 `[◀]` and `[▶]`:

 The left and right arrows + a pad in the same column perform Undo and Redo on a loop.